Dying Fetus (1991-present): a Death Metal band from Baltimore, Maryland, USA.

 The next year, their second album Purification Through Violence was released simultaneously in America on 'Pulverizer Records' and in Europe on 'Diehard Music Worldwide' with another tour , their first full North American tour, hitting 25 cities with Canada's Kataklysm and Florida's Monstrosity in July and August.

-Grotesque Impalement (2000) followed as a 6 song EP available in both CD and limited 12 inch vinyl versions and was supported with several festivals and a European tour, including tours supporting Destruction and Vader.
+Grotesque Impalement (2000) followed as a 6 song EP available in both CD and limited 12-inch vinyl versions and was supported with several festivals and a European tour, including tours supporting Destruction and Vader.
 In September of that year their Destroy The Opposition, was released through 'Relapse Records', followed-up with another European tour, this time with Morbid Angel, Enslaved, The Crown, Behemoth (UK) and Hypnos as part of the annual X-Mass tour.
-Soon after their early 2001 tour with All Out War, Diecast, Skinless, Gorguts, The Berserker the band faced a major line-up change when Netherton (bass/vocals), Voyles, and Kevin Talley (drums; who had taken over from Belton) all left the band.
+Soon after their early 2001 tour with All Out War, Diecast, Skinless, Gorguts and The Berserker the band faced a major line-up change when Netherton (bass/vocals), Voyles and Kevin Talley (drums; who had taken over from Belton) all left the band.
 Dying Fetus reformed with Erik Sayenga (drums), Sean Beasley (bass), Vince Matthews (vocals), and Bruce Greig (guitar) for summer tours, and recorded a new single entitled Vengeance Unleashed (2001).
-That touring continued into the next year in Japan with Sodom, as well as a headlining tour of Europe with Monstrosity and Howitzer and an appearance at the Wacken Open Air Festivalguitarist Bruce Greig then left the act leaving the band as a four-piece for the rest of the year until Mike Kimball relocated to Maryland to join the band in October
+That touring continued into the next year in Japan with Sodom, as well as a headlining tour of Europe with Monstrosity and Howitzer and an appearance at the Wacken Open Air Festival Greig then left the act leaving the band as a four-piece for the rest of the year until Mike Kimball relocated to Maryland to join in October.

 See Less... ⏫